cym13/cym13.github.io/source/cracking_phobos_uuid.rst

   easy, looks like it should work and does work in virtually any other language.

-- Legitimately, people will ask "Ok, it's bad in theory, but how hard is it in practice".
+- Legitimately, people will ask "OK, it's bad in theory, but how hard is it in practice".
 I show in this article that it is possible to guess the next UUID to be generated with a maximum of 8192 requests after having gathered 156 UUIDs: a very practical attack indeed compared to the original 2¹²⁸